Cordée de la Réussite "Languages and Cultures of the World"

 This cycle, always with a serious, creative and playful approach, will also enable discoveries in the field of linguistics, writing systems and dialects.
 Bridges can also be built to neighboring languages: Yiddish and Germanic dialects, Swahili, Berber and Persian.
 So many opportunities to tackle the question of cultural and linguistic transfers, to work on the notion of borders, and to question the compartmentalization of foreign languages and cultures.

 Destined for high school students, the "Déchiffreurs de Langues" competition is designed to enable the discovery of unknown language facts and linguistic systems.
-Inspired by the Olympiad of Linguistics, the aim is to deduce linguistic facts, grammatical rules or the functioning of an unknown script by observing short corpora and using logic.
+Inspired by the Olympiad of Linguistics, the aim is to deduce linguistic facts, grammatical rules or even the workings of an unknown script, by observing short corpora in teams and using logic.

-The way in which the topics are designed (progressive difficulty of questions, clues to which students may or may not have recourse) gives it an educational dimension: all participants should be able to find a certain number of answers on their own, and be amazed at the discoveries they have made, drawing on their thinking and collaborative skills.
-The competition is held in teams of three or four: cooperation is the means and the condition for student success.
+The way in which the topics are thought out (progressive difficulty of questions, clues to which students may or may not have recourse) gives it a pedagogical dimension: all participants should be able to find a certain number of answers on their own, and be amazed at the discoveries they will have made by relying on their thinking and collaborative skills.

 "Æntrelangues": a multilingual creative writing competition